bitrise-io/devcenter/_articles/en/team-management/organizations/setting-up-pingone-saml-sso-for-bitrise.md

 You can check which Organization member has switched from the usual login flow to the SAML SSO one if you [check their statuses](/team-management/organizations/saml-sso-in-organizations/#checking-saml-sso-statuses-on-bitrise) on the **People** page.
 Once all in, you can [enforce SAML SSO](/team-management/organizations/saml-sso-in-organizations/#about-saml-sso-enforcement) as the only gateway to the Organization.

+{% include message_box.html type="note" title="SAML SSO on Bitrise" content=" If you’d like to learn more about SAML SSO on Bitrise, check out our SAML SSO in organizations guide. "%}

 <div class="banner">
 <img src="/assets/images/banner-bg-888x170.png" style="border: none;">
 <div class="deploy-text">Set up PingOne SSO</div>